Rank 2 local systems and abelian varieties

 where $Nx$ is the size of the residue field of $x$. \item After possibly replacing $E$ by a finite extension, for each $\lambda\nmid p$ there exists a $\lambda$-adic local system $\rho_{\lambda}:\pi_{1}(X,\overline{x})\rightarrow GL(n,E_{\lambda})$ that is compatible with $\rho_{l}$. \item After possibly replacing $E$ by a finite extension, for each $\lambda|p$, there exists a crystalline companion to $\rho_{l}$. \end{enumerate} \end{conjecture}

-The following conjecture may be seen as a refinement to (2), (5), and (6) of Conjecture \ref{Conjecture:Deligne}. \begin{conjecture} (Companions) Let $X/\mathbb{F}_{q}$ be a smooth variety.
-Let $\mathcal{F}$ be an irreducible coefficient object on $X$ with algebraic determinant.
-Then there exists a number field $E$ such that $\mathcal{F}$ fits into a \textbf{complete} $E$-compatible system. \end{conjecture}
+The following conjecture may be seen as a refinement to (2), (5), and (6) of Conjecture \ref{Conjecture:Deligne}. \begin{conjecture} (Companions) Let $X/\Fq$ be a smooth variety.
+Let $\calF$ be an irreducible coefficient object on $X$ with algebraic determinant.
+Then there exists a number field $E$ such that $\calF$ fits into a \textbf{complete} $E$-compatible system. \end{conjecture}

-The companions conjecture is surprising for the following reason: an $l$-adic local system is simply a continuous homomorphism from $\pi_{1}(X)$ to $GL_{n}(\overline{\mathbb{Q}}_{l})$, and the topologies on $\mathbb{Q}_{l}$ and $\mathbb{Q}_{l'}$ are completely different.
-For one motivation behind Conjecture \ref{Conjecture:Companions}, see Remark \ref{Remark:geometric_origin}.
+The companions conjecture is surprising for the following reason: an $l$-adic local system is simply a continuous homomorphism from $\pi_{1}(X)$ to $GL_{n}(\Qlbar)$, and the topologies on $\Ql$ and $\QQ_{l'}$ are completely different.
+Deligne likely made his conjecture out of the hope that such local systems were \emph{of geometric origin}.
 We summarize what is known about Conjecture \ref{Conjecture:Deligne} and Conjecture \ref{Conjecture:Companions}.

 By work of Deligne, Drinfeld, and Lafforgue, if $X$ is a curve all such local systems are of geometric origin (in the sense of subquotients).
 Moreover, in this case Chin has proved Part 5 of the conjecture \cite[Theorem 4.1]{chin2004independence}.
-Abe has recently constructed a sufficiently robust theory of $p$-adic cohomology to prove a $p$-adic Langlands correspondence and hence answer affirmatively part 6 of Deligne's conjecture when $X$ is a curve \cite{abe2013langlands,abe2011langlands}. \begin{thm} (Abe, Lafforgue) Let $C/\mathbb{F}_{q}$ be a smooth curve.
-Then both Deligne's conjecture and the companions conjecture are true. \end{thm}
+Abe has recently constructed a sufficiently robust theory of $p$-adic cohomology to prove a $p$-adic Langlands correspondence and hence answer affirmatively part 6 of Deligne's conjecture when $X$ is a curve \cite{abe2013langlands,abe2011langlands}. \begin{thm} (Abe, Lafforgue) Let $C/\Fq$ be a smooth curve.
+Then both Deligne's conjecture and the companions conjecture are true for $C$. \end{thm}

 In higher dimension, much is known but Conjecture \ref{Conjecture:Companions} remains open in general.
-See \cite{esnault2012finiteness} for a precise chronology of the following theorem, due to Deligne and Drinfeld. \begin{thm} \cite{deligne2012finitude,drinfeld2012conjecture} Let $X/\mathbb{F}_{q}$ be a smooth variety.
+See \cite{esnault2012finiteness} for a precise chronology of the following theorem, due to Deligne and Drinfeld. \begin{thm} \cite{deligne2012finitude,drinfeld2012conjecture} Let $X/\Fq$ be a smooth variety.
 Let $l\neq p$ be a prime.
 Let $\mathcal{L}$ be an absolutely irreducible $l$-adic local system with finite determinant on $X$.
 Then (1), (2), (3), and (5) of Conjecture \ref{Conjecture:Deligne} are true. \end{thm}